Pharmacology Diabetes meds #3

 This answer is not correct because, although the blood glucose goal is probably lower than 140-180 mg/dL, it is not “critical” compared to the potential for lactic acidosis due to the alcohol and metformin interaction.

 Lactic acidosis can occur with intake of alcohol while taking metformin.
-The nurse should inquire about alcohol intake, educate the patient regarding this serious interaction, and report any non-adherence to the healthcare provider.
+The nurse should inquire about alcohol intake, educate the client regarding this serious interaction, and report any non-adherence to the healthcare provider.

 Lactic acidosis occurs when lactic acid increases in the bloodstream.
 When oxygen becomes low in the body in areas where metabolism occurs, lactic acid is produced.
 Metformin intake causes an increase of lactic acid, in general.
 This is worsened with intake of alcohol since drinking too much alcohol can cause the body to not be able to rid itself naturally of lactic acid.
 The combination of this happening makes the ingestion of metformin and alcohol a dangerous interaction.